Make-IT-Wright/Make-IT-Wright2019/github-instructions.md

 * [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/) by Chris Beams.
 * [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#emphasis)
+* We recommend using visual studio code or git bash

 Finally, don't be shy!
 Myself and others might have a simple fix for any conflicts you create while working on this hackathon.
 Use the slack help